0xIchigo/RPSLS/README.md

 - Spock vaporizes Rock
 - Rock crushes scissors

-To play RPSLS using this app, the first player creates the game, putting a commitment of their move, staking some Ether, and selects the other player who they wish to play against.
-The second player stakes the same amount of Ether as the first player and picks their move.
-Then, the first party reveals their move and the contract distributes the Ether to the winner based on the winning combination, or splits the Ether in the case of a tie.
-If a party stops responding then there is a timeout.
+To play RPSLS using this app, Player One creates the game, commitmenting their move as a hash, staking some Ether, and inputs the address of the player they wish to play against.
+Player Two stakes the same amount of Ether as the Player One and submits their move.
+Then, Player One reveals their move and the contract distributes the Ether to the winner based on the winning combination, or splits the Ether in the case of a tie.

+If a party does not respond for more than 5 minutes then there is a timeout.
+If Player Two times out then Player One is able to retrieve their own stake.
+If, however, Player One times out, Player Two receives both of their stakes as Player One can only time out after a game has been created.

 ## Mixed Strategy Nash Equilibria